joekinrade/joekinrade.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 An overview of the topics I've worked on as a middling space scientist.
-You can find a full list of my published works at <a href="{{ author.ocid }}"> Google Scholar. </a>
+You can find a full list of my published works at <a href="https://scholar.google.com/citations?user=UeDZe60AAAAJ&hl=en&oi=ao"> Google Scholar</a>.

 ### Imaging Saturn's Ultraviolet Auroras